Obi Non | Vegan Uzbek Flatbread

 Obi Non is an Uzbek flatbread that is very similar in shape to a bagel.
 This vegan flatbread is traditionally baked in a tandoor.
 This bread has a crusty exterior and a soft interior.

-Obi Non, a flatbread from Uzbekistan was the first and only choice I had decided for the alphabet 'O'.
+Obi Non, a flatbread from Uzbekistan, was the first and only choice I had decided for the alphabet 'O'.
 Obi Non is made with just a few ingredients and has no fat in it.

 Obi Non in a tray

 Obi Non is very similar to the shape of a bagel.
-It is somewhat similar to the Naan, but is more thicker.
+It is somewhat similar to the Naan, but it is thicker.
 It has a very obvious pattern in the middle made with a stamp called the Chekich.

 Obi Non in a tray with Soup

-This Uzbek flatbread tastes great when eaten right of the oven.
+This Uzbek flatbread tastes great when eaten right out of the oven.
 It does get a little chewy if stored for a long time, but a good bowl of soup or stew will help with that.
 The Obi Non bread is a staple in every meal in Uzbek cuisine and is eaten as is or with stew.

-I also used a cup of whole wheat flour in the recipe and it worked great.
-I have used 50 % whole wheat substitutions in many breads and they have almost always produced great results.
+I also used a cup of whole wheat flour in the recipe, and it worked great.
+I have used 50 % whole wheat substitutions in many breads, and they have almost always produced great results.

 Uzbek flatbread in a plate